zaustinj33/3Group_mosquitoRNAseq/README.md

 # 3Group_mosquitoRNAseq
 RNAseq differential expression analysis of Aedes Agypti mosquito samples

-Input: raw counts data, and a relevant GTF reference genome
+Input: raw counts data of 3 experimental groups (once of which is a control) and a relevant GTF reference genome

 Output:
 Raw counts, normalized counts, log-transformed counts box plots